How You Can Use a Trust in New Jersey for Gifting

 —Teresa Vincitore, West Paterson, NJ

 A single individual who has a taxable estate needs to look beyond the common solutions that are appropriate for a married person; the same applies to a married person.
-The use of various gifting techniques can help a client accomplish estate goals, while minimizing exposure to transfer taxes.
+The use of various gifting techniques can help a client accomplish estate tax-saving goals while minimizing exposure to transfer taxes.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Trust Attorney